-[Regulation 26G inserted in Gazette 7 Apr 2000 p.
+[Regulation 26G inserted: Gazette 7 Apr 2000 p.
 1822.]

 26H.
 Samples to be sealed, labelled and delivered to approved analysis agent

 (1) A prison officer who required a sample to be taken from a prisoner under regulation 26D shall ensure that the sample is sealed in a container marked or labelled in the presence of the prisoner and the prison officer with —